-The mathematical twins introduced in this paper serve a proof of concept for our \cmod-based antialiasing approach.
+The mathematical twins introduced in this paper serve as a proof of concept for our \cmod-based approach.
 However, its range of application extends well beyond \dtcwpt filters.
-While we focused on the first convolution layer, it is important to note that such initial layers play a critical role in CNNs by extracting low-level geometric features such as edges, corners or textures.
+It is important to note that such initial layers play a critical role in CNNs by extracting low-level geometric features such as edges, corners or textures.
 Therefore, a specific attention is required for their design.
-In contrast, deeper layers are more focused on capturing high-level structures that conventional image processing tools are poorly suited for, as pointed out by Oyallon \etal in the context of hybrid scattering networks \cite{Oyallon2017a}.
+In contrast, deeper layers are more focused on capturing high-level structures that conventional image processing tools are poorly suited for \cite{Oyallon2017a}.

-Furthermore, while our approach is tailored for CNN architectures, which were chosen to make a fair comparison to related methods, it has potential for broader applicability.
+Furthermore, our approach has potential for broader applicability beyond CNNs.
 There is a growing interest in using self-attention mechanisms in computer vision \cite{Dosovitskiy2021} to capture complex, long-range dependencies among image representations.
 Recent work on vision transformers has proposed using the first layers of a CNN as a ``convolutional token embedding'' \cite{Hassani2022,Wu2021,Yuan2021}, effectively reintroducing inductive biases to the architecture, such as locality and weight sharing.
-By applying our antialiasing method to this embedding, we can provide self-attention modules with nearly shift-invariant inputs, which could be highly beneficial in improving the performance of vision transformers, especially when the amount of available data is limited.
+By applying our method to this embedding, we can potentially provide self-attention modules with shift-invariant inputs.
+This could be beneficial in improving the performance of vision transformers, especially when the amount of available data is limited.